nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 #### Android Security Threats

-Android encompasses a deep intertwined ecosystem including Google, OEMs, wireless carriers and app developers.
+Android encompasses a deep intertwined ecosystem including Google/Android, OEMs, wireless carriers and app developers.
 In this brief overview, we will simply provide an example of a security threat in each category.

 ##### Andorid Stagefright vulnerability